grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Intrinsic fields

 Intrinsic fields are fundamental to spans.
 These fields can be referenced when selecting spans.
-Note that custom attributes are prefixed with `.`, `span.` or `resource.` whereas intrinsics are typed directly.
+Custom attributes are prefixed with `.`, `span.` or `resource.`, whereas intrinsics are typed directly.

 The following table shows the current available scoped intrinsic fields: